maxim-yudin/super-duo/README.md

 # super-duo
-The second project for Udacity's Android Nanodegree.
+The second project for Udacity's Android Developer Nanodegree.